 This is an online copy of a publication in the Encyclopedia of Criminology, edited by Richard A. Wright and J. Mitchell Miller.
 New York: Routledge, 2005.
 Also available in pdf format.

-Cite as: Deflem, 2005.
+Please cite as: Deflem, 2005.
 "International Police Cooperation —History of."
 Pp. 795-798 in The Encyclopedia of Criminology, edited by Richard A. Wright and J. Mitchell Miller.
 New York: Routledge.

 International police activities are not the invention of the recent age of globalization.
 The historical roots of international policing today go back to at least the 19th century expansion of national states.
 Over the course of history, international police activities have taken on different forms in pursuit of a variety of objectives.
 Broadly, the historical trend has been for police institutions to gradually abandon political police tasks to focus on distinctly criminal goals and to move from momentary and limited forms of cooperation to the creation of more permanently structured arrangements of cooperation.
 International police organizations with broad international representation were not formed until police institutions had become sufficiently autonomous from the political centers of their respective national states to function as relatively independent professional bureaucracies.
 When this structural condition of institutional autonomy was fulfilled, police institutions began to collaborate across the borders of their respective national states on the basis of shared conceptions concerning the development and enforcement of international crime.
 Thus, the forms of international police cooperation that throughout the 19th century were oriented at protecting established autocratic political regimes, especially on the European continent, would ultimately lead to the establishment in 1923 of the International Criminal Police Commission, the organization known today as Interpol.